 Inductively Coupled Plasma Mass Spectroscopy (ICP-MS) is capable of detecting metals at very low concentrations, as low as 1 ppq (one part per quadrillion).
-An ICP-MS unit ionizes the sample using inductively coupled plasma which is plasma which is argon gas heated to 10,000 °C causing the argon gas to increase in its electrical conductive properties and eventually transforming the argon from a gas state into the plasma state.
+An ICP-MS unit ionizes the sample using inductively coupled plasma.
+Plasma in this case is created by heating argon gas to 10,000 °C causing the argon gas to increase in its electrical conductive properties and eventually transforming the argon from a gas state into the plasma state.
 Once ionized the molecules that make up the sample are separated based on it’s mass-to-charge ratio and quantified using a mass spectrometer.

 There are a wide range of applications for ICP-MS, from geology to toxicology.
 In the pharmaceutical realm there are two general reasons for quantitating amounts of heavy metals, to identify contaminants and to perform bioanalysis on therapeutics designed to contain heavy metals.

 Heavy metal contamination in drug products could occur from many different sources.
 The following ways are common sources of heavy metal contamination:

 – Residual catalysts that were intentionally add during production

 – Metal contaminants from processing equipment

 – Raw materials contaminated with trace metals